 S. N. Goenka

-Although Indian by descent, Mr. Goenka was born and raised in Burma.
-While living in Burma he had the good fortune to come into contact with U Ba Khin, and to learn the technique of Vipassana from him.
-After receiving training from his teacher for fourteen years, Mr. Goenka settled in India and began teaching Vipassana in 1969.
-In a country still sharply divided by differences of caste and religion, the courses offered by Mr. Goenka have attracted thousands of people from every part of society.
-In addition, many people from countries around the world have come to join courses in Vipassana meditation.
+Although Indian by descent, Mr. Goenka was born and raised in Myanmar (Burma).
+While living there, he had the good fortune to come into contact with Sayagyi U Ba Khin and to learn the technique of Vipassana from him.
+After receiving training from his teacher for 14 years, Mr. Goenka settled in India and began teaching Vipassana in 1969.
+In a country still sharply divided by differences of caste and religion, the courses offered by Mr. Goenka soon attracted thousands of people from every part of society.
+In addition, many people from countries around the world came to join courses in Vipassana meditation.

-Mr. Goenka was the recipient of one of the prestigious Padma Awards from the President of India for 2012.
-This award is the highest civilian award given by the Indian Government.
+Mr. Goenka was the recipient of many awards and honors in his lifetime, including a prestigious Padma Awards from the President of India in 2012.
+This is one of the highest civilian awards given by the Indian Government.